 Chief Investment Officer and Assistant Treasurer

 The Chief Investment Officer has specific oversight of the College's endowment in collaboration with the Investment Committee of the Board of Managers.
-Prior to arriving at the College in 2007, Mike Casel held several senior investment management positions, and has over 18 years of experience in the investment industry.
+Prior to arriving at the College in 2007, Mike Casel held several senior investment management positions, and has over 20 years of experience in the investment industry.
 He holds the Chartered Financial Analyst and Chartered Alternative Investments Analyst designations and was named a Rising Star of Endowments and Foundations in 2009.
-He is also Chair of the Investment Committee at American Friends Service Committee in Philadelphia.
+He is also a prior member and Chair of the Investment Committee at American Friends Service Committee in Philadelphia.

 Chief Information Officer